-As CenterPoint Energy begins preparation on its plan to retire our coal-fired power plants and transition our generation fleet to renewable resources in the years to come, new opportunities for affected workers will emerge.
-Existing skills will be in demand in new places, while new skills will be in demand companywide.
-Employees will be provided with opportunities, including the training needed to perform new jobs safely.
+As we advance our plan to retire our coal-fired power plants and transition our generation fleet to renewable resources in the coming years, new opportunities for affected workers will emerge.
+Existing skills will be in demand in new places, while new skills will be in demand company-wide.
+Employees will be provided with opportunities and the training needed to perform new jobs safely.

 Based on customer growth projections, economic development will require workers who can:

-- Install more than 2,000 miles of new overhead distribution lines and more than 6,000 miles of new underground distribution lines.
+- Install miles of new overhead distribution lines and new underground distribution lines

 Infrastructure resiliency will require workers who can:

 - Harden our transmission, substations and distribution grids, as well as modernize our infrastructure